marcouderzo/CSDemoParser/Worklog.md

 **Cleaning up the output: Useless Printfs**

-We commented out printfs calls that were unrelated with the player itself, in order to still keep them in case of further reuse of the parser.
+We commented out `printfs` calls that were unrelated with the player itself, in order to still keep them in case of further reuse of the parser.

 **Global Extern Player Variables**

-In order to share the SteamID (xuid), UserID and EntityID between multiple files and not having issues with the Linker, we created a new GlobalPlayerInfo.h file with those variables declared as extern.
+In order to share the SteamID (`xuid`), UserID and EntityID between multiple files and not having issues with the Linker, we created a new `GlobalPlayerInfo.h` file with those variables declared as extern.

-Those variables are assigned in DumpStringTable() when the parser finds the PlayerInfo with the matching SteamID.
+Those variables are assigned in `DumpStringTable()` when the parser finds the `PlayerInfo` with the matching `SteamID`.

 ```
 bool DumpStringTable( CBitRead &buf, bool bIsUserInfo )